-Condoms are one of the oldest and effective methods of contraception.
-Unlike other common forms of contraception, condoms offer protection against sexually transmitted diseases (STDs).
+Condoms are one of the oldest and most effective methods of contraception.
+Unlike other common forms of contraception like oral contraceptive pills, coitus interruptus (withdrawal or pull-out method), condoms offer protection against sexually transmitted diseases (STDs).
 According to the Centre for Disease Control and Prevention (CDC), consistent and correct use of a condom can reduce the risk of STDs such as chlamydia, gonorrhea, trichomoniasis, etc and human immunodeficiency virus (HIV) transmission.

-The most reliable way to avoid getting an STD is to abstain from sex or to be in a monogamous relationship with an uninfected partner.
+The most reliable way to avoid getting an STD is to abstain from unsafe sex or to be in a monogamous relationship with an uninfected partner.
 However, in most cases, people who are infected are unaware of the condition as STDs may be asymptomatic and unrecognizable.
-Condoms are not 100% safe and effective to prevent STDs but using it the right way is the key to prevent STDs.
-Here’s more on use of condoms to prevent STDs.
+Here’s more on the use of condoms to prevent STDs.

 How effective are condoms against STDs?